 Know whatever it is that’s included in the set and find out if you really need all of those.
 Go for one that contains exactly what you need.
 It’s okay to have one or two spare components or hardware just in case you lost one, but make sure you won’t be paying too much for a set that contains more than what you need.

-DIY: Oil Pan Gasket Replacement
+DIY: How to Install a New Oil Pan Gasket

 If you find that the culprit behind your engine leak is the oil pan gasket, don’t think twice in having it replaced.
 Even if there’s no leak, this gasket should be changed any time the oil pan is removed to ensure an efficient bond between the pan and the engine block.

 If you now have a replacement oil pan gasket set, here are the steps on how to replace the gasket:

 - Shop rag